domRiddle/ASF/Logging.md

 Regarding versioning - ASF tries to always ship with most up-to-date version of NLog that is available on **[NuGet](https://www.nuget.org/packages/NLog)** at the time of ASF release.
 It's very often a version that is newer than latest stable, therefore it should not be a problem to use any feature you can find on NLog wiki in ASF, even features that are in very active development and WIP state - just make sure you're also using up-to-date ASF.

+As part of ASF integration, ASF also includes support for one additional ```SteamTarget``` NLog logging target, which will be explained below.

 ---

 ## Default logging